Welcome to Summer Term!

-We hope you have all had a lovely summer holidays and are ready to learn lots this term!
-We are very excited to have you back and have lots of exciting things planned for you all.
-Your teachers this year are Miss Dodd and Mrs Lyon and your teaching assistant is Mrs Stockton.
+We hope you have all had a lovely Easter break and are ready to learn lots this term!
+We are very excited to have you back and have lots of exciting things planned for you – hopefully we will have glorious weather and we can get outside for lots of active learning 🙂

-We will be setting up a simple den in the classroom and inviting the children to write messages to the two main characters on paper planes (that they will be making themselves).
-Our class will also have the opportunity to write their own stories about two friends who dream of making a truly magnificent vehicle of their own.
-The children will become active learners, making meaningful connections through strong cross curricular links to Maths, History and Design & Technology, in particular.
+Our class will also have the opportunity to design and describe their own ‘Wild Things’.
+The children will become active learners, making meaningful connections through strong cross curricular links to Science, Geography and Art, in particular.
 We are so excited to get started!

 Phonics & Reading

-In reading, we will listen to the children read each morning and change their books every Friday.
+We will listen to the children read each morning and change their books once a week .
 They will take home a book for pleasure and an appropriate phonics book too.
 Please ensure your child brings their book bags in every day to allow us to change their books accordingly and read with the children throughout the week.
+Children will also have ‘red and green words’ in their bag.
+Please practise these often – children will receive new words, once they are fluent with their current ones.
 Furthermore, to continue to promote the love of reading, we will have a choice of two stories every day and on entrance to the classroom each morning, children will vote for which story they would like to be read to them at the end of the day.

 Please continue to read with your children at home and log on to their Bug Club page 🙂